Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

 porch garden with coneflowers zinnias and supertunias

-Planting flowers and other things that they tend to avoid eating and using repellents also teaches them that an area is not to their liking so they’ll find another path.
+Planting deer repellent plants and other things that they tend to avoid eating and using repellents also teaches them that an area is not to their liking so they’ll find another path.

 And keep in mind, different strategies work in different gardens.
-Find the method that works best for you and keep up with it!
+So find the method that works best for you and keep up with it!

 close up of foxglove digitalis flowers